AVEVA/AVEVA-Samples-CloudOperations/docs/PI_TO_ADH_READ_DATA.md

-# PI to ADH Read Data Samples
+# PI to Cds Read Data Samples

-The sample code in the folders below demonstrate how to invoke SDS REST APIs via the sample client libraries to read data from PI to ADH streams ingressed to Data Hub.
+The sample code in the folders below demonstrate how to invoke SDS REST APIs via the sample client libraries to read data from PI to CDS streams ingressed to CONNECT data services.
 The steps performed in the samples are similar and follow the general flow as shown on [Read Data Docs](https://docs.osisoft.com/bundle/data-hub/page/api-reference/sequential-data-store/sds-read-data-api.html):

-1. Authenticate against ADH
+1. Authenticate against Cds
 1. Retrieve stream
 1. Retrieve Window events
 1. Retrieve Window events in table form